opensovereigncloud/libvirt-provider/docs/architecture/README.md

 It is responsible for managing virtual machines over the libvirt daemon.

+Component diagram with description can be found [here](./components.md)

 ### Libvirt (Daemon)

 The [libvirt][libvirt] toolkit is used to manage virtualization platforms.